i Prioritisation and resource allocation of the enforcement authorities

 The BCEL also reiterates the possibility for the Competition College to declare, in a reasoned decision, that according to the elements in its possession, there are no grounds for acting in a case submitted to it by the Prosecution Body.3

-Another new feature under the BCEL is the introduction of a settlement procedure.
-A 10 per cent reduction in the antitrust fine will be offered to undertakings concluding such a settlement with the Prosecution Body.
-In such cases, the Prosecution Body will be competent to adopt a final decision, which is deemed equivalent to a decision of the Competition College, despite the fact that no appeal can be lodged against such a settlement decision.
+Another feature under the BCEL is the settlement procedure.
+A 10 per cent reduction in the antitrust fine will be offered to undertakings concluding a settlement with the General Prosecutor.
+In these cases, the General Prosecutor will be competent to adopt a final decision, which is deemed equivalent to a decision of the Competition College, despite the fact that no appeal can be lodged against a settlement decision.
 On 22 June 2015, the Prosecution Body adopted its first settlement decision in the household, body care and hygiene products case.
-In the meantime, this procedure has grown in popularity, with the latest settlement decision taken on 24 January 2019.4
+In the mean time, this procedure has grown in popularity, with the latest settlement decision taken on 15 October 2019, in a case concerning the Professional Body of Pharmacists (see below).4

 ii Enforcement agenda

-On 27 April 2018, the BCA published a document explaining the strategic objectives that will guide its choice when selecting the cases it will focus on.5 In that regard, as in previous years, the BCA continues to take the following four factors into account when assessing its interest in starting an investigation into a given case:
+The BCA publishes its enforcement priorities in its yearly priority policy, a document explaining the strategic objectives that will guide its choice when selecting the cases it will focus on.
+In its priority policy of 2019, the BCA continues to take the following four factors into account when assessing its interest in starting an investigation into a given case:

 - the impact of the case on the functioning of markets in Belgium and on consumers;

 - the strategic importance of that case, notably in view of the economic sectors considered as having priority;